 - 1. Base Salary.
-Employer will pay to Employee a base salary at an annual rate of \$120,000 during the Term of the Agreement, (as adjusted, the "Base Salary"), payable in accordance with Employer's customary payroll practices as in effect from time to time.
-The Base Salary shall be reviewed in a manner consistent with Employer's compensation program. - 2.
+Employer will pay to Employee beginning on the first regular payroll cycle following July 26, 2017 a base salary at an annual rate of \$230,000 (as adjusted, the "Base Salary"), payable in accordance with Employer's customary payroll practices as in effect from time to time.
+The Base Salary shall be reviewed in a manner consistent with Employer's compensation program.
+Beginning the first regular payroll cycle of the Employer following August 1, 2018, the Employee's annual base salary shall be increased to \$250,000. - 2.
 Bonuses; Additional Compensation.
 In addition to those set forth in this Exhibit A, Employee may be eligible to receive bonuses and to participate in incentive compensation plans of Employer in accordance with any plan or decision that the Board, or any committee or other person authorized by the Board, may in its sole discretion determine from time to time. - 3.
 Reimbursement of Expenses.
-Employee shall be paid or reimbursed by Employer, in accordance with and subject to Employer's general expense reimbursement policies and practices and Employer's receipt of evidence of such expenses reasonably satisfactory to Employer, for all reasonable travel and other business expenses incurred by Employee in performing his obligations under this Agreement.
+Employee shall be paid or reimbursed by Employer, in accordance with and subject to Employer's general expense reimbursement policies and practices and Employer's receipt of evidence of such expenses reasonably satisfactory to Employer, for all reasonable travel and other business expenses incurred by Employee in performing his obligations under this Agreement. - 4.
+Benefits.
+Employee shall be eligible to participate in Employer's medical and dental insurance programs, 401(k), and other employee benefit or welfare plan, program, or arrangement that Employer has or may from time to time establish or sponsor for the benefit of Employer's employees, upon Employee meeting any qualifications for participation in such plan(s), program(s), or arrangement(s).